modernben/forge-docs/1.0/sites/deployments.md

           FORGE_API_TOKEN: ${{ secrets.FORGE_API_TOKEN }}
 ```

 4. Finally, you can edit the `deploy.yml` file to fit your site's deployment needs, as it may require a different PHP version or a library like `npm`.
-Once you are done, commit and push the `deploy.yml` file to the `master` branch so GitHub Actions can run the first deployment job.
+Once you are done, commit and push the `deploy.yml` file to the `main` branch so GitHub Actions can run the first deployment job.

 ## Deployment Branch